MicrosoftDocs/power-automate-docs/articles/odata-filters.md

 Here are the detailed steps to create the flow.

->[AZURE.NOTE]If you haven't created a connection to SharePoint or Azure SQL previously, follow the instructions when you're prompted to sign in.
+>[AZURE.NOTE]If you haven't created a connection to SharePoint or Azure SQL Database previously, follow the instructions when you're prompted to sign in.

 ## Monitor the source for changes

->[AZURE.IMPORTANT]If you aren't familiar with the basics of creating flows, review how to add [actions, triggers](multi-step-logic-flow.md#add-another-action), and [conditions](add-a-condition.md).
-The following steps assume that you know how to perform these actions.

 1. Sign into [Microsoft Flow](https://flow.microsoft.com), select **My flows** > **Create from blank**.
 1. Search for **SharePoint** > select the **SharePoint - When an item is created or modified** trigger from the list of triggers.